 HOW TO FORM A SIMPLE COMPILATION

-When I realized simple meal planning would help relieve the rush often felt, I decided to step in.
+When I realized simple meal planning would help relieve the pressure often felt, I decided to step in.
 But it had to be simple.
 Here’s how I began and where you can start too!

 Last and most importantly, be sure to read part 13: The Practice of Hospitality!